sguizard/nf-mixcr/README.md

 If the specie studied is different from Human (hsa) or Mouse (mmu), you'll need to provide a library of reference V, D, J, C genes.
 The [IMGT](https://www.imgt.org/) provides libraries for a large panel of specie which can be used with mixcr.
 The data can be downloaded [here](https://github.com/repseqio/library-imgt/releases).
 Please, don't decompress the file and keep the **`'.json.gz'`** extension.

 ### mixcr analyze configuration file
 Mixcr gather multiple tools and each of them are highly configurable.
 Implementing all mixcr options in the pipeline would be highly time consuming.
 As a tradeoff, I decided to make use of a configuration file to set up mixcr analyze parameters.
 You can find a template configuration file [here](https://github.com/sguizard/nf-mixcr/blob/0ef8ed865293ea6643b31865ab1963757a74cb34/configs/mixcr_analyze_template.config), modify it with your needs.
+You can also run the pipeline with the option `--get_ma_conf` to get a copy.

 Each lines between the central square brackets is a mixcr analyze option.
 If needed, you can add options by inserting a new line at the end of the option, write your option between **simple quotes** and ending the line with a **comma**.